-Name Operation Operand A se- quence symbol or blank 1 to 80 characters enclosed in apos- trophes representation, the Using character operand is written as a string of up to 80 characters enclosed in apostrophes.
+Name Operation Operand A se- quence symbol or blank PUNCH 1 to 80 characters enclosed in apos- trophes

+Using character representation, the operand is written as a string of up to 80 characters enclosed in apostrophes.
 All characters, including blank, are valid.
 The position immediately to the right of the left apostrophe is regarded as column one of the card to be punched.
 Substitution is performed for variable symbols in the operand.
-Special consideration must be given to representing apostrophes ampersands as characters.
+Special consideration must be given to representing apostrophes and ampersands as characters.
 Each apostrophe or ampersand desired as a character in the constant must be represented by a pair of apostrophes or ampersands.
 Only one apostrophe or ampersand appears in storage.